 The location of any business is an essential factor in the business’ success.
 Tattoo shops are no different.
 Putting your tattoo shop in a poor location is a surefire way to shoot yourself in the foot before you start.

-Putting your tattoo shop in a retail center, like a commons or a mall, is a popular choice.
+- A Retail center, like a common or a mall, is a popular choice.
 And it can absolutely be a good one.
-But it isn’t the only one.

-Don’t underestimate the convenience of setting up a tattoo shop in your own home.
+- Your own home.
 This is a great idea for people who want to build up their portfolio and establish a clientele base.
+As well as convenient

-Once that base is established, a great place to set up tattoo shop would also be near a college campus.
-Just about half of Americans between 18 and 29 have at least one tattoo.
+- Near a college campus.
+36% of Americans between 18 and 29 have at least one tattoo.

-Setting up a tattoo shop near a public transportation route is also a great way to ensure that people without vehicles can get to your location.
+- Near a public transportation route, is also a great way to ensure that people without vehicles can get to your location.